-Legacy’s mission is to secure for current and future generations a land base for nature, agriculture, fresh water and recreation in Washtenaw and Jackson Counties and beyond.
+Legacy’s mission is to secure for current and future generations a land base for nature, agriculture, fresh water and recreation in Washtenaw, Jackson, and Lenawee Counties and beyond.

 In 1971, faced with growing concerns about the potential for development of land along the Huron River, a group of Ann Arbor leaders banded together as the Washtenaw Land Conservancy to acquire land along the river and keep it in public trust.
 In 1989, the Potawatomi Land Trust was formed to focus on the protection of farmland.
 In 1999, Washtenaw Land Conservancy and Potawatomi Land Trust merged to form Washtenaw Land Trust.
 In 2008, the Land Trust took steps to formally extend its service area throughout Jackson County.
 This action was a response to increased landowner interest, and represented a recognition that Jackson County possesses some of the world’s rarest natural areas, worthy of a concentrated land-protection effort.
 The organization acted to reflect this new reality by changing its name to Legacy Land Conservancy.
 Shortly thereafter, Legacy became one of the first accredited land trusts in the nation.
 This accreditation is a testament to nearly 50 years of voluntary conservation, supported by our extended community, and adhering to a set of standards designed to help guarantee that our work will endure forever.
 In late 2014, Legacy was reaccredited by the Land Trust Accreditation Commission.